Volkswagen Polo Mk4: Sedan

 A sedan version was launched in November 2003.
-It was produced in Brazil, South Africa and China and exported to the rest of Latin America and Australia, as well as to Europe.
-With the introduction of the Polo Classic saloon in the Australian market in 2004, the Chinese version, has the distinction of being the first Chinese-built car to be produced in right-hand drive.
+It was produced in Brazil, South Africa and China and exported to the rest of Latin America, Australia, and Europe.
+With the introduction of the Polo Classic saloon in the Australian market in 2004, the Chinese version was the first Chinese-built car produced in right-hand drive.

 Compared to the hatchback model, the Polo Sedan (also "Saloon" or "Limousine") is completely re-styled from the B-pillar rearwards.
 The window line has a slight upward incline and the roof features Volkswagen's trademark curves and the concise styling of the C-pillar provides aspects that are actually reminiscent of a coupe.
 At the rear, the large horizontally divided rear lights and sculptured panels complete a design that is classically Volkswagen.

 Overall, the Polo Sedan is 28 centimetres longer than the hatchback version (4179 mm vs 3897 mm).
-Consequently, with the rear seatback in place, the Polo Sedan offers 461 Litres of boot capacity (211 litres more than the hatchback siblings) and with the rear seats folded down, 1127 litres of storage capacity is available.
+Consequently, with the rear seatback in place, the Polo Sedan offers 461 Litres of boot capacity (211 litres more than the hatchback siblings), and with the rear seats folded down 1127 litres of storage capacity are available.

 Under the bonnet is Volkswagen's 1.6-litre multi-valve engine that delivers 101 hp of power at 5500 rpm and peak torque of 140 Nm at 3250 rpm.
 Transmission is a five-speed manual.

 Standard features including dual front and side airbags, semi-automatic air conditioning, CD player, ABS brakes and remote central locking with engine immobiliser.